Amplified Bible (AMP)

 “Jesus said to her, “I am the Resurrection and the Life.
 Whoever believes in (adheres to, trusts in, relies on) Me [as Savior] will live even if he dies;”

-The Story of the Amplified Bible
+The HIStory of the Amplified Bible

 The story of the Amplified Bible is a remarkable story of faith, hope, and love.
 It’s the story of a woman, a foundation, and a publisher.
 Commitment, energy, enthusiasm, and giftedness.
 These are the words that paint the picture, the picture of the making of a translation.